cowboy/textual-simplified-stealth/README.md

 git clone https://github.com/cowboy/textual-simplified-stealth.git 'Simplified Stealth'
 ```

-Then install the fonts in the `Simplified Stealth/fonts` subdirectory into OS X, and restart the app.

 ## Screenshot
 If the theme installed correctly, you should see something like this, when you select it in the app: